 - Cleaning out the dog cages, kennels, runs, and exercise areas

-- Observing the dogs to note any behavioral changes
+- Observing the dogs noting any behavioral changes

 - Exercising the dogs